 • Sweating

-• Delirium Tremens (DTS) which often causes seizures and can lead to death
+• Delirium Tremens (DTs) which often causes seizures and can lead to death

-According to the National Institute on Alcohol Abuse and Alcoholism, “Up to 80 percent of alcoholics, however, have a deficiency in thiamine and some of these people will go on to develop serious brain disorders such as Wernicke–Korsakoff syndrome (WKS),” which is an extremely debilitating condition.
+According to the National Institute on Alcohol Abuse and Alcoholism, “Up to 80 percent of alcoholics, however, have a deficiency in thiamine and some of these people will go on to develop serious brain disorders such as Wernicke–Korsakoff syndrome (WKS),” an extremely debilitating condition.